hastexo/hastexo-xblock/README.md

 course, the student will get a different stack.

-The stack will suspend if the student does not navigate to the `hastexo` unit in that section within two minutes.
+The stack will suspend if the student does not navigate to the `hastexo` unit in that section within the default two minutes (configurable via settings, as explained above).
 When the student gets to the `hastexo` unit, the stack will be resumed and they will be connected automatically and securely.
 They will not need a username, password, or host prompts to their personal lab environment.
 This happens transparently in the browser.

 The student can work at their own pace in their environment.
 However, when a student closes the browser where the `hastexo` unit is displayed, or if they